rachel-ng/degree-planner/README.md

 # degree-planner

-oh man i really spent like 4 hours writing this huh
+oh man i really spent ~like 4 hours writing this huh~ way too long on this

 ## terminal usage